-There are always a few students that go out of their way to “bond” with all the professors and tutors, we know the ones.
+There are always a few students that go out of their way to “bond” with all the professors and tutors, we all know the ones!

-Whilst this isn’t for everyone, those students whether it is calculated or not, are quite often the ones that do well.
+Whilst this isn’t for everyone, these students, whether it is calculated or not, are quite often the ones that do well.

-Not because of favouritism (although there may be a bit of that) but because there is a lot to learn from both the inside and outside of architecture school.
+Not because of favoritism (although there may be a bit of that) but because there is a lot to learn from both the inside and outside of architecture school.

 Having a casual conversation with a tutor over a beer, is completely different and often more useful than the formal studio environment.